openpracticelibrary/openpracticelibrary/src/pages/practice/lego-labs.md

   When growing a culture of experimentation it can be counterproductive to jump right into changes in process, primarily because too much too fast often deters people from adopting new ways of working.
 howTo: >-
-  A small team led this workshop at [ProductCon LA](https://www.meetup.com/productmanagementLA/events/265177941/) and this practice outlines the progress of that session, including photos of participants.
+  A small team led Lego Labs at [ProductCon LA](https://www.meetup.com/productmanagementLA/events/265177941/) and this practice outlines the progress of that session, including photos of participants.
 This was with a group of 30+ product management professionals